grumpyjames/birding-almanac/features/a-200-bird-year/part-39-royston-rarity.md

 Black-headed Gull (ok, a Larus, fine), whose expression could not be more aloof.

-Confounding our claims that it must have some food on the ground, the Pallid takes off empty handed.
+Confounding our claims that it must have some food on the ground, the Pallid takes off empty-clawed.
 This seems to break the terms of the agreement with the crows, who are immediately in pursuit.
 The Pallid's escape is great to watch, a few languid flaps and carves take it easily away from the busy crows, its bright colours now clear in the